e-lab/LinkNet/README.md

 # LinkNet

 This repository contains our Torch7 implementation of the network developed by us at e-Lab.
-You can go to out blogpost regarding this netwrok using [this](https://codeac29.github.io/projects/linknet/) link.
+You can go to out [blogpost](https://codeac29.github.io/projects/linknet/) for this network for further details.

 ## Dependencies: